calypso-lang/calypso/docs/src/guide/intro.md

 Hello!
 This is a code block!
 ```

-Syntax highlighting will be added eventually, but as of now, these will just be plain text in a monospace font.

 Things to look out for or further explanations of things may be provided in notes like this:
 > Note: This is a note!